Configure and customize Agile planning tools for a team project

 This topic provides an overview of what you can customize and pointers to content that shows you how.

 Visual Studio Online and TFS on-premises deployments

-To download the upgrade, go here.
+To download the latest TFS update, go here.

 TFS on-premises deployments only